 A sports radio producer is responsible for the making of a sports radio show.
 He or she is responsible for planning a show and keeping it on schedule; lining up and confirming guests; working with the marketing department to carry out promotions; conferring with the legal department to ensure on-air compliance with local, state and federal rules and regulations; screening phone calls during a call-in show; editing taped interviews and conversations; running the soundboard and writing scripts.
 A sports radio producer may also participate in the show as an on-air personality.

 A sports information director (SID) handles the distribution of info regarding a college's athletic programs.
 Sports information directors attend sporting events and write recaps of the games before sending them to media outlets.
-During games, they distribute statistics, and let reporters know if records were broken.
+During games, they distribute statistics and let reporters know if records were broken.
 They also update the athletics pages on their college's website, post and email schedules, statistics, coaching and player profiles.
-Sports information directors also write and edit press releases, provide credentials for members of the media and arrange the interviews of coaches and athletes.
+Sports information directors also write and edit press releases, provide credentials for members of the media, and arrange the interviews of coaches and athletes.

 A sports editor is responsible for writing and editing sports and sports-related articles on behalf of the firm.
-Specific duties of a sports editor position include keeping eye on current fads in sports, gathering important information in the area of sports, collecting data from reliable sources, editing and proofreading the work, keeping abreast with the interests of the target audience and sports events, guiding sub-editors in the preparation of write-ups, imparting training to trainee editors, acting as interface between subeditors and the chief editor, working on special projects, participating in new business developments and performing other tasks assigned by the chief editor.
+Specific duties of a sports editor include keeping an eye on current fads in sports, gathering important information in the area of sports, collecting data from reliable sources, editing and proofreading the work, keeping abreast with the interests of the target audience and sports events, guiding sub-editors in the preparation of write-ups, imparting training to trainee editors, acting as interface between subeditors and the chief editor, working on special projects, participating in new business developments, and performing other tasks assigned by the chief editor.
 A sports editor typically reports to the chief editor or publications manager.

 A sports marketer is involved in the process of buying or selling an athlete, team, sponsor or brand within the sports industry.
 Sports marketing involves the exchange or transfer of services from buyer to seller in order to raise awareness for both company and client.
-Sports marketing can be performed through a wide variety of mediums, including public relations, promotion, television and radio interviews, events, branding, placement, sponsorship, endorsement deals, commercials and on-line efforts using social networking and blogging media.
-It's the sports marketer who works with the client to figure out their needs in order for the campaign to be executed in the best way possible including creating a plan with tie-ins to musicians, music videos, video games, philanthropic and charity related associations.
+Sports marketing can be performed through a wide variety of mediums, including public relations, promotion, television and radio interviews, events, branding, placement, sponsorship, endorsement deals, commercials, and on-line efforts using social networking and blogging media.
+It's the sports marketer who works with the client to figure out their needs in order for the campaign to be executed in the best way possible, including creating a plan with tie-ins to musicians, music videos, video games, philanthropic and charity-related associations.

 Sports promoters dream up live events and sell them to the public.
 Essentially, a sports promoter must explain the where, when, how and why of the event itself to as many people as possible in the market where the show takes place.
 The promoter secures the building and talent for the show and promotes all aspects of the show to the general public.
 Every promoter must put together a show he or she feels people will pay to see.
-The promoter constantly looks for fresh talent and negotiates with most talent on what they will be paid, keeps track of which fighters generate the most buzz in the audience and attempts to feature these fighters as much as possible.
+The promoter constantly looks for fresh talent and negotiates with these persons on what they will be paid, keeps track of which fighters generate the most buzz in the audience, and attempts to feature these fighters as much as possible.
 To do this, he or she examines crowd response, merchandise sales and pay-per-view buy rate numbers.
 A good promoter will also participate in branding the company.